r-smith/vmPing/README.md

 * If the status change history window is open, the popup notification window won't appear.
 It didn't make sense to have both.

-### Changes for v1.2.2
+### Older changes
 * New window for viewing a history of status changes (when a host goes down or up again) - To access: Click the arrow/menu icon in the top right and select 'Change Log'.

-### Older changes
 * New option for aliases - Display a custom title for each ping window.
 To use: Hover over an active ping monitor to display the icon row.
 Click the pencil icon and enter an alias.
 * New isolated views - Open any ping monitor in it's own dedicated window.
 To access: Hover over an active ping monitor to display the icon row.
 The icon row currently consists of an 'X' (close) button and a 'rectangle' (isolated view) button.
 * Added SMTP authentication options for email alerts (Contributed by @Nirad)